2022 European and Mediterranean wildfires

-In June through August 2022, parts of Europe, the Middle East and North Africa were affected by wildfires.
-The bulk of the fires affected Mediterranean Countries, with the main areas affected being Algeria, France, Greece, Portugal and Spain.
+From March to August 2022, parts of Europe, the Middle East and North Africa were affected by wildfires, with Mediterranean countries affected the most.

 By country

 Albania

 In Krasta and Krujë, more than 50 ha of forest were destroyed by wildfires.
 There were also large fires reported in Lezhë County.

 Algeria

-Wildfires which broke out in August have killed at least 38 people, 24 in the city of El Tarf, and injured at least 200 others.
+Wildfires which broke out in August have killed at least 38 people, 24 in the city of El Taref, and injured at least 200 others.
 They caused 350 people to be evacuated, according to Minister of Interior Kamel Beldjoud.

 Croatia

 Three large wildfires in the Zadar and Šibenik area destroyed around 20 homes in the village of Raslina by Lake Prokljan.
 The fire was extinguished by 18 July.

 Cyprus

 On 23 June, a wildfire destroyed at least 10,000 acre of forest on the foothills of the Kyrenia Mountains.

 Czech Republic

 A forest fire occurred in the Bohemian Switzerland National Park on 24 July 2022.
 It has been burning during large heatwaves, in the difficult-to-access terrain of the Malinový důl gorge in the national park area near Hřensko.
 Firefighters have been working since Sunday morning, they also evacuated dozens of tourists, 60 people from the camp in Dolský mlýn and residents of the village of Mezná.
 Firefighters and helicopters from Poland, Slovakia, Sweden and Germany also responded to the fire.

 On 26 July, the smell of smoke from a forest fire was noticed as far away as Vysočina, Prague, Ústí nad Orlicí District, Svitavy District and Dresden.
 As of 26 July, the fire affected 1060 ha of forest.